Public housing: Hong Kong

 In Hong Kong, public housing is one of the major housing policies of the government.
 Nearly half of Hong Kong's 7.5 million population lives in public housing.
 The two main public housing providers are the Housing Authority and the Housing Society.

 The most common types of public housing in Hong Kong are public rental housing (PRH) and subsidised sale flats produced under the Home Ownership Scheme (HOS).
 In 2016, approximately 31 per cent of Hong Kong households lived in PRH flats while 15 per cent resided in subsidised sale flats (of all types).

 The origin of large-scale public housing in Hong Kong can be traced to the resettlement programme launched by the Hong Kong government in the 1950s in response to the increasing prevalence of squatter settlements, which emerged as a result of a great influx of refugees following the Communist revolution in China.
 The squatter villages were considered unsafe as they were susceptible to disastrous fires, including a 1953 blaze in Shek Kip Mei that rendered over 50,000 people homeless overnight.

 Large-scale resettlement estates were built throughout the 1950s and 1960s.
 In 1973, the government of Sir Murray MacLehose launched the Ten-Year Housing Programme, which aimed to provide the entire population with "satisfactory housing" within a decade.
 The government also launched the Home Ownership Scheme (HOS) in 1976 to enable lower-income households to purchase flats.

 Many public housing estates were built as part of new town development programmes.
 During the 1980s, most of the earliest resettlement estates (from the 1950s and early 1960s) were also rebuilt to modern standards.
 Public housing remains a key concern of the Hong Kong Government, which plans to construct some 330,000 units between 2022 and 2032.

+India

+86.6% of the Indian population lives in own houses.
+There are various public housing projects by both state and central governments in small scale.

+Kerala has started an initiative of public housing called Life which is a part of their welfare mission, Nava Kerala Mission which aims to be one of the biggest public housing initiatives undertaken on a state level in India is schemed to build houses for an estimated 4.32 lakh (432,000) families in Kerala who do not own any land or houses.
+The handover of 3,23,894 houses were completed till date under the mission.